 Throughout the estate planning process, you make difficult decisions, especially when it comes to how to divvy up your assets.
 Family can be complicated sometimes too, but planning ahead can manage beneficiary expectations and help prevent a family feud.
-Whether it’s an estranged brother, sister, son, or daughter who you still care about deeply, but isn’t a part of your life anymore.
-Or an ex-wife or husband who you are still close with and helps take care of your kids.
-How should they be treated when it comes to your estate planning?
-Equally as closer family members or current spouses?
+Whether it’s an estranged brother, sister, son, or daughter who you still care about deeply, but isn’t a part of your life anymore or an ex-wife or husband who you are still close with and helps take care of your kids, how should they be treated when it comes to your estate planning?
+Should they be treated equally as closer family members or current spouses?

 Again, these are tough decisions, and at Trust Point, our team is patient, caring, and understanding.
 We want you to make sure that you are confident in your plan and we’ll work with you until you are.

 Afraid of How Much it Will Cost You